Birmingham Snow Hill railway station: Historic services

 Main through platforms, looking north at Snow Hill in 1967.

 Main through platforms, looking south towards Snow Hill tunnel in 1967.

 An express calling at Snow Hill in 1964.

 A DMU at one of the station's northern bay platforms (the last platforms to be used) in c.
 1967.

 Closure

-As late as the mid-1960s Snow Hill was still a major station handling millions of passengers annually; in 1964 Snow Hill handled 7.5 million passengers, compared to 10.2 million at New Street.
+As late as the mid-1960s Snow Hill was still a major station; in 1964 it handled 7.5 million passengers, compared to 10.2 million at New Street.
 However the electrification of the rival West Coast Main Line into New Street, meant that British Railways decided to concentrate all services into Birmingham into one station, and Snow Hill was seen as being an unnecessary duplication.
 In 1966 the decision was taken to end main line services through Snow Hill once electrification of the WCML was complete, and divert most of its remaining services through New Street.